PV4residents – Innovative Finance Service and Business Model for PV Power Plants of Multiple Dwellings with On-site Use of Electricity

 Starting point / motivation

-The objective of the exploration is to compile the existing knowledge – also from other countries - to close scientific gaps, to find solutions for the barriers, to discuss these items with involved stakeholders and then to develop a corresponding financing service and business model.
-The core of this exploration consists in the answers to the legal and administrative issues.
-Among other topics, it is planned to evaluate the legal form of an energy cooperative society, which promises to deliver electricity within the multiple dwelling to the residents, who are members of the energy cooperative.
-In this cooperative, members would be the residents of the multiple dwelling, the housing associations, but also the municipality/community, the local utility and network operator.
+The objective of the exploration was to compile the existing knowledge – including from other countries - to close scientific gaps, to find solutions for existing barriers, to discuss issues with involved stakeholders and to develop a corresponding financing, service, and business model.
+The core of this exploration consisted in answering legal and administrative questions and in finding answers to existing barriers.
+The legal form of an energy cooperative has been evaluated.
+The task of this cooperative would be to operate a collective plant and to deliver the produced electricity to its members among the residents of multiple dwellings.
+Further members of the cooperative can be housing associations, the municipality, and possibly the local utility and other semi-public organizations.

-In step 1 all existing knowledge on this topic is collected.
-Step 2 comprises a detailed analysis of all necessary issues, which include technical, legal, administrative, user-specific and economic aspects and parameters.
-In step 3 these results are evaluated, summarized and used for the final definition of the final finance, service and business model.
-In this process the future users of cooperative PV plants have to be involved from the beginning in order to include their preferences.
-On the basis of two concrete multiple dwelling buildings of two large housing companies in Graz and Salzburg, a technical and economic evaluation of such a cooperative PV plant is carried out and the feasibility of such a business model is checked.
+In step 1 all existing knowledge on this topic has been collected by literature research, interviews and the participation in relevant conferences and workshops.
+Step 2 comprised a detailed analysis of technical, legal, administrative, user-specific and economic aspects.
+In step 3 these results have been evaluated, summarized and used for the definition of a financing, service and business model.
+Possible future users of cooperative PV plants have been involved by a survey in order to get first indications about their interest to participate in such a plant and to include their preferences.
+On the basis of two concrete multiple dwellings of large housing companies in Graz and Salzburg, a technical (design and dimension) and economic (net present value and amortization of investments) evaluation of such a cooperative PV plant has been carried out and the feasibility of such a business model has been evaluated.

 Mag.
 Susanne Woess-Gallasch, JOANNEUM RESEARCH Forschungsgesellschaft mbH